-Keyword research is the foundation of every successful digital marketing campaign.
-No matter if you prepare an SEO, PPC or content marketing campaign you need to start with keyword research.
-And no matter if you work as SEO consultant, PPC expert or Content marketer, you need to master the keyword research technique.
+Keyword research is the foundation of almost every successful digital marketing campaign.
+No matter if you prepare an SEO, PPC, or content marketing campaign you need to start with one thing – keyword research.
+And no matter if you work as an SEO consultant, PPC expert, or Content marketer, you need to master the keyword research technique.

-Fortunately there are dozens of great keyword research tools that simplify this task for you and the good news is that some of them are FREE!
+Fortunately, there are dozens of great keyword research tools that simplify this task for you and the good news is that many of them are FREE!

-I start with Google Keyword Planner (GKP) not because I believe it’s the best free tool but because it’s considered the alpha and omega of keyword research.
+I start with Google Keyword planner not because I believe it’s the best free tool but because it’s considered the alpha and omega of keyword research.

 Best for: to examine search volume and find keyword ideas